GulliverPepito/Dear-Notebooks/README.md

 # Dear-Notebooks

-Some of the notebooks (.ipynb files) I've written
+Notebooks I've written.
+Some of them are old, and some include new ideas.